Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Check Spelling workflow

 Checks for spelling mistakes in a repository using the [Check Spelling](https://github.com/marketplace/actions/check-spelling) GitHub Action.
-There are 3 example files for filtering false positives:
+There are 3 configuration files for filtering false positives:
 - _`excludes.txt`_: This file includes file names and extensions to be ignored.
 - _`expect.txt`_: This file contains plain text words that would be considered a spelling mistake.
 - _`patterns.txt`_: This file contains patterns that would be considered a spelling mistake.

-You should copy or create these files in the `.github/actions/spelling/` folder, For more information visit the action's [wiki](https://github.com/check-spelling/check-spelling/wiki/Configuration#files).
+There are more configuration files available, for more information visit the action's [wiki](https://github.com/check-spelling/check-spelling/wiki/Configuration#files).

+You can provide these files in your own repository, the default path is `.github/actions/spelling`, but can be changed with the `config` parameter.

+You can also use already existing by setting the `spell-check-this` parameter to a repository.

 Example _check-spelling.yml_: